@mock Directive Specification

 2.2.1.1data

 "data" stores the mock value.
-It may be null if the field is nullable.
+It may be a scalar, object, or null, depending on what in the operation is being mocked.

 "data": {